saichaitanya0611/Idiomatically-Speaking/README.md

     -> Run the test.py file and It will show you the precision, recall and F1-scores of the model on the test-set<br>

+# You can run final Project.ipynb after making the changes in test.py and train.py.
+# By default it will train English Model and makes prediction on all Test-set

+# Hyper parameters can be tuned in train.py file.(lr, random seed, batchsize, epochs, patience)
 <br>